History's Toughest Heroes: The Ballad of Crazy Horse

 This one closed the trail and gave the Black Hills to the Lakota.
 But it didn't last long.

 In the summer of 1873, the United States was rocked by a stock market collapse.
-The government needed gold to restart the economy.
+The The government needed gold to restart the economy and there were rumors of huge deposits in the Black Hills.

 Now sending a soldier into Lakota lands went against the treaty.
 Even still, Custer led forces into the Black Hills.

-Then he sent back sensational reports.
-There was gold for the taking.
+Then he sent back sensational reports there was gold for the taking.

 They tried to get the tribe to sign over the Black Hills.
 They couldn't get the force agreement of the adult males, not even close.